 Applications for the rehabilitation of existing Single Family Dwellings must include a Physical Capital Needs Assessment (PCNA) and Scope of Work for all buildings in the proposed project.
-The PCNA must:
+The PCNA must present all of the following:

-- Reflect current building conditions, - Conform to the standards in the Single Family Underwriting Guidelines, and - Demonstrate the required repairs, replacements, and improvements involve the replacement of two or more major building components and the hard construction dollars of rehabilitation per home equals \$75,000 or more.
+- Reflect current building conditions - Conform to the standards in the Single Family Underwriting Guidelines - Demonstrate the required repairs, replacements, and improvements involve the replacement of two or more major building components and the hard construction dollars of rehabilitation per home equals \$75,000 or more.